Monkey Island 2: LeChuck's Revenge: Gameplay

 A scene in Monkey Island 2 shows the protagonist Guybrush Threepwood imprisoned on Phatt Island.
 Below the scene, the game displays the list of the verb commands and items in the player's inventory in a point-and-click menu.

 LeChuck's Revenge plays like most SCUMM-based point-and-click adventure games.
 Actions and dialogues are depicted on an Animation Window which covers the top of the screen; verbal commands are listed in the lower left-hand corner of the screen, while Inventory items are shown as icons on the lower right-hand corner.
 A Sentence Line is located below the Animation Window and serves in describing the actions of the player.

-The game was one of the few adventure games that offered the player a choice in levels of puzzle difficulty.
-In some versions, before starting the game, the player is prompted to choose between regular version and "Monkey 2 Lite", a relatively stripped-down experience that bypasses many puzzles entirely.
+LeChuck's Revenge was one of the few adventure games that offered the player a choice in levels of puzzle difficulty.
+In some versions, before starting, the player is prompted to choose between regular version and "Monkey 2 Lite", a relatively stripped-down experience that bypasses many puzzles entirely.
 On the back of the game's packaging it is jokingly stated that this mode is intended for video-game reviewers.